Hillelmed/jenkins-client-java/README.md

 # jenkins-client-java

-Java client is built on the top of Http interface and webClient for working with Jenkins REST API.
+Java client is built on the top of Http interface and webClient for working with Jenkins REST API Support Java 17 and Java 21.

 ## Setup